jakegoldm/aDDM-Toolbox-GPU/README.md

 Optimal d=0.005 sigma=0.07 theta=0.5
 ```

 Both the `DDM` and  `aDDM` instances of `fitModelMLE` allow for the `bias` and `decay` fields of the model to be fit as well.
-See the documentation for instructionson how to do so.
+See the documentation for instructions on how to do so.

 ## Python Bindings ##